ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 Jekyll 3.4.0 introduced the `group_by_exp` filter which allows you to group an array of items using a Liquid expression.

-Our Jekyll page front matter includes information about our company software.
+Now, if you have the following data about our company software.

 ```